More and more school leavers from the UK are choosing to study for a degree at a university outside the UK.

 This website offers more information on Funding your Study Abroad

 The most affordable way to get a taste of university life abroad is via an exchange programme, where students are enrolled in a British university but take part of their course overseas.
 Students remain eligible for student loans in the UK and may even be able to access grants to help with their costs.
-One of the best-known exchange schemes is the Erasmus programme.
+Since Brexit the Erasmus Scheme has been replaced by the Turing Scheme for UK students.

 Another option for funding overseas study is scholarships, but competition is fierce, particularly at undergraduate level.
 These can be awarded on merit or need and vary in the level of assistance provided.